Joint Detection and Characterization of the Standing Accretion Shock Instability for Core-Collapse Supernovae with cWB XP: Results

 Figure \ref{fig:nuroc} displays the PDF of $\ln(\mathcal{L})$ and the ROC curves at 1, 5 and 10 kpc, all of which were computed for a time window that starts at $150 \; \text{ms}$ and lasts for $50 \; \text{ms}$ on Kuroda2017 neutrino events.
 In this figure, it can be observed that the 1 kpc case exhibits very well differentiated histograms; furthermore, the ROC curve behaves as a technically perfect classifier.
 These two plots show a very similar performance to their GW counterparts for 1 kpc, although further inspection shows a slightly better detection efficiency in the neutrino channel than in XP O3, as observed from the ROC curves for $P_{\text{FI}} \lesssim 0.05$, but a technically identical performance than in XP O4.
 In contrast, this is not the case for 5 and 10 kpc, where the performance of the neutrino channel is clearly worse than both GW results for all false identification probability values, as it is observed from the ROC curves.

 On the other hand, figure \ref{fig:nustartdur} displays the possible time windows of the SASI activity in the neutrino signal, for all of which there is a $P_D^\nu$ assigned (via the color map).
 These values are obviously higher for windows that partly/fully cover the SASI activity, which approximately starts at around 150 ms and lasts for 50 ms. For example, at 1 kpc, for windows starting at 110 ms, only the time window that lasts for 70 ms has $P_D^\nu>0.8$; for windows starting at 130 ms, those with durations larger than 60 ms have $P_D^\nu>0.8$.
 This suggests that the SASI activity may be most obvious at around 180 ms, and that the SASI does not start before 150 ms since, for windows that end before 150 ms, their $P_D^\nu$s are low.
 In addition, the SASI does not end before 170 ms since the window starting here also has high $P_D^\nu$.
 Furthermore, and evidently, the identification probability is 0 when the tail of the window exceeds the ending point of Kuroda2017 neutrino data.
-The ending time of SASI could be better identified for neutrino data with longer duration.

 Lastly, table \ref{Table_Neutrino_PE} contains the numerical values of the estimated parameters via the $\nu$-\texttt{SASImeter}.
 The SASI frequency and amplitude, $f_\nu$ and $a_\nu$, are directly obtained from the mean value of all of the sets of parameters from templates with and without SASI activity, $\Omega / \Omega_0$, that maximize the likelihood ratio.
 The time duration estimations are obtained from the aforementioned method, although only as an approximated lower bound; for 10 kpc, the standard deviation is too large to provide this value.
 For further information on this, refer to Appendix A of Lin2023 \cite{Zidu_SASImeter_Joint}.